 The following is a 130-word biographical note to be copied and pasted as needed.
 If you require a note of a different length, then please contact me and I will furnish one to meet your specifications.

-Scott Thomson is a trombonist and composer based in Montreal.
-His songs on others’ texts for singer and dance artist, Susanna Hood, have been played in many contexts, some involving her choreography.
-Monicker (with Arthur Bull and Roger Turner) shows Scott’s ongoing commitment to open improvisation, as does his ‘Trombone Solos at Odd Hours’ project, an odd one indeed but one that has yielded some good music.
-He co-founded and co-directed the Association of Improvising Musicians Toronto 2004-09, and co-directed the AIMToronto Orchestra, formed for a project with Anthony Braxton in 2007.
-In 2016, he convened the Montreal-Toronto Art Orchestra to work with Roscoe Mitchell.
-Scott founded Somewhere There, a Toronto venue that hosted 850 concerts during his tenure, 2007-10.
+Scott Thomson is a Montreal trombonist and composer whose commitment to open improvisation is the basis of much his work –– as a soloist, with Amber (with Lori Freedman), and with Monicker (with Arthur Bull and Roger Turner), for example.
+His songs on texts by others for singer and dance artist, Susanna Hood, have been played in many contexts, some involving her choreography.
+As a producer, Scott has co-led the Association of Improvising Musicians Toronto, the AIMToronto Orchestra (to work with Anthony Braxton), the Montreal-Toronto Art Orchestra (to work with Roscoe Mitchell); and he founded the Toronto studio venue, Somewhere There.
 He has made site-specific works for mobile musicians and audiences in unconventional contexts including, notably, the National Gallery of Canada and the Art Gallery of Ontario.
-Scott programs the Guelph Jazz Festival with Karen Ng.
+Scott currently programs the Guelph Jazz Festival.

 Selected Media Quotations:

 “[Spine is] a high-water mark in Canadian free improvisation.”